jundalisay/spblist/content/en/material/aether-drag.md

 This shows that the farther the measurement from the present, the less accurate it is.
 Therefore, **the time aspect caused a drag in the aether**.

 It follows that the more distant the times and spaces, the more drag is there in the aethereal ideas, feelings, and information.

+If 299,792 were the truth, then how fast or how slow people arrived at the truth would be an indication of "dash" or "drag".
+We want to avoid as much drag as possible, especially when looking for the truth.*

+{{< n n="There might be some alien species who aim for getting the truth as fast as possible just as humans want to get rich as fast as possible. i.e. they get pleasure by arriving at any truth so quickly, just as we get pleasure by seeing a bank account that is so large.
+(We want to upgrade the human species to seek the truth in anything instead of seeking money to buy anything)" >}}

 <!-- But this merely shows the physicists' misconception at that time.
 Back then, spacetime was not seen as a single idea.
 And so the measurement was done at the same timespan.
 Even when the experiment was repeated at another time, it was still done within the same timespan.